Winter Packing List: What to Wear in New York City

-1) I am from Los Angeles, California so the cold ain’t really my thing.
+1) As a native Californian, the cold ain’t really my thing.
 This might be a little overkill for those more accustomed to cold weather, but I think it is important to bring all of these tops as layering options and then depending on the weather each day, you can choose to wear all, 4 of 5, 3 of 5, etc. I start out with a super comfortable basic tank top underneath because it is comfortable on my skin and usually helps with the overwhelming static that can sometimes arise from the dryness of the weather and the fabrics of the outerwear.
 Next, I’ll wear a tight, yet comfortable long sleeve shirt, followed by a thin sweater that can easily fit atop of the shirt.
 I’ll typically bring a basic sweater for daytime and then one that is slightly trendier for the evenings.
 My secret weapon is my fleece jacket as that really is the warmest, coziest material for winter.

-I always pack my best pair of blue jeans and my best pair of black jeans to pair with all of my New York winter outfits.
+I always pack my best pair of blue jeans and black jeans to pair with all of my New York winter outfits.
 I also bring some long thermal underwear and lululemon yoga pants to wear underneath on the coldest days.
 Plus, I always wear my lululemons on travel days.
 The double layering on the bottoms actually makes a remarkable difference and the long underwear can also be used as a super cozy pajama bottom!
-Of course, if this is a business trip, you may want to add a pair of black pants as well or some tights and a work dress or pantsuit to the winter packing list.
+If this is a business trip, you may want to add a pair of black pants, a work dress with thick tights, or a pantsuit to the winter packing list.

 Beanie, Gloves, Scarves

-All of these items are so necessary!
-For your beanie and scarves, make sure these are made in a material that doesn’t itch since it will be on your head and neck, respectively, all day.
-I would go with a great cashmere scarf because who doesn’t love cashmere and my absolute favorite beanie from Amazon because it is extremely affordable and is a very flattering shape for your head.
+These may be accessories, but all of these items are so necessary for a winter trip to New York!
+For your beanie and scarves, Make sure that the material on your beanies and scarves doesn’t itch since these items will be on your head and neck, respectively, all day.
+I would go with a great cashmere scarf.
+Also, check out my absolute favorite beanie from Amazon; it is extremely affordable and is a very flattering shape for your head.
 The most important aspect when it comes to gloves is that they have mobile touch responsiveness.
-You won’t have to constantly pull your hands in and out of your gloves in the freezing cold when you undoubtedly get confused by the subway system and acquiesce and call an uber.
+You won’t have to constantly pull your hands in and out of your gloves in the freezing cold when you undoubtedly get confused by the subway system, acquiesce, and call an uber.

-Wool socks are the way to go!
-Your feet can get cold easily as it is the spot furthest away in your body and therefore more difficult for blood to travel to.
+Wool socks are a must-have item on your New York winter packing list!
+Your feet can get cold quite easily since they are the body part furthest away from your heart which makes it more difficult for blood to travel to them.
 That’s why you have to make sure you keep your toes warm with wool socks.
 You can even double layer them with a thin pair of socks if you have room in your shoes.
 Speaking of shoes…

-Last time I came to New York, I brought a pair of cute combat boots and hot pink running shoes…the problem was that when it started snowing, I was forced to wear my hot pink shoes everywhere with all of my outfits.
+Last time I came to New York, I brought a pair of cute combat boots and hot pink running shoes.
+The problem was that when it started snowing, the combat boots were not waterproof and had a worn out sole with no proper grip at the bottom which made walking extremely slippery.
+I was forced to wear my hot pink shoes everywhere with all of my outfits.
 New York winter fashion at it’s finest 🙂 So let’s just say, I definitely stood out as a tourist.
 The rumors are true.
 New Yorkers love their black.
 And, I looked absurd in all my photos.
 That is why I recommend packing the following 3 pairs of shoes to best be able to participate in all winter activities: